What you can do

 Change your outlook

-If you feel really stuck, start simply by committing to complete a small task and write it down.
+If you feel stuck, start simply by committing to complete a small task and write it down.
 Finish it and reward yourself.
 Only write down tasks you can completely commit to on your to-do list.
 Once you write them down, follow through no matter what.
-By doing so you will slowly rebuild trust in yourself that you will really do what you say you will.
+By doing so you will rebuild trust in yourself that you will do what you say you will.